-The fund requirement over business surplus and retained earnings are met by raising funds as per market conditions to reduce finance cost and having flexible terms in line with the cyclical nature of the steel industry.
+nt over business l earnings are met by market conditions to and having flexible e cyclical nature of the steel industry.
 We work towards aligning our debt maturity profile to the long gestational nature of steel projects, and maintaining flexible capital structure in line with the business needs.
 This results in savings on interest cost and ensures the desired liquidity levels.
 Foreign exchange risks are actively managed with adequate hedging.

 The funds generated are allocated to strategic investments in subsidiaries, joint ventures, inter-corporate loans and investments in capital assets.
 The surplus funds are invested in short-term instruments.
 Deleveraging is one of our key focus areas.
-Internal cash flows generated from operations are used to reduce our debts as per the annual targets.
+Internal cash flows